karaposu/crowbay/README.md

-**CrowBoy:**y
+**CrowBay:**

 ### Overview
-Crowboy is a peer-to-peer engagement platform that empowers businesses, influencers, and content creators to boost their online presence through **authentic interactions** from real people—no bots or fake profiles.
+CrowBay is a peer-to-peer engagement platform that empowers businesses, influencers, and content creators to boost their online presence through **authentic interactions** from real people—no bots or fake profiles.
 The platform leverages **AI-driven verification** of screen recordings to ensure tasks are completed properly, offering a trustworthy solution in a crowded market.

 ### Key Features
 1. **Telegram Bot Interface**